CryptozombiesHQ/cryptozombie-lessons/3/08-functionmodifiers.md

       }
 ---

 Great!
-Our zombie now has a functional cooldown time.
+Our zombie now has a functional cooldown timer.

-Next we're going to add some additional helper methods.
-We've created a new file for you called `zombiehelper.sol`, which imports from `zombiefeeding.sol`.
-This way we can keep these methods separate, and keep our code somewhat organized.
+Next, you're going to add some additional helper methods, so we've created a new file for you called `zombiehelper.sol`, which imports `zombiefeeding.sol`.
+This will help to keep our code organized.

-One feature that would be cool is to use the zombie's `level` property to add special abilities that only zombies above a certain level can perform.
-To do this, we can use function modifiers.
+Wouldn't it be cool if zombies gained special abilities after reaching a certain level?
+We're going to implement that feature soon, but first we need to learn a little bit more about function modifiers.

 Previously we looked at the simple example of `onlyOwner`.
 But function modifiers can also take arguments.
-Example:
+For example:

 ```
 // A mapping to store a user's age: